He Loves Me… He Loves Me Not

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Angélique in her art studio, surrounded by sculptures and paintings of her beloved Loïc, living in her romanticized world of what she believes is a passionate love affair..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+The analysis reveals that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 11 minutes when Loïc appears distant or fails to show up for a planned meeting, creating the first crack in Angélique's perfect romantic fantasy and forcing her to take action to maintain the relationship..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.